mac-comp240/activities_1-data/4-integers/README.md

 Hitting the Q key will quit out of less.
 Space bar scrolls down, control-b or control-u goes back up.

-# Avoiding Overflow in a loop
+## After running: Avoiding Overflow in a loop

 There are a few ways to avoid having this loop run infinitely.
 Here is one that works fairly well.
 Add this to the bottom of the loop just before it goes back